 There are a couple of things to keep in mind when you are going to decorate pumpkins with markers.
 First of all, you need to use the best markers for decorating pumpkins.
 If you use regular markers, they will smudge and rub right off.
-The surface of a pumpkin is kind of like a white board.
-I found the I had the best results when I was decorating the pumpkins with Sharpie markers.
+The surface of a pumpkin is kind of like a whiteboard.
+I found that I had the best results when I was decorating the pumpkins with Sharpie markers.
 Permanent markers really adhere to the pumpkin skin.
-I love this variety pack of Sharpies – so you have every width of marker to work with in the designs.

 The next thing you will need is an unwaxed pumpkin.
 Often times the pumpkins and gourds you purchase at the store have a coating of wax on them.
 The wax is there to extend the life of the pumpkin.
 However, the waxy surface won’t let the marker “stick” to the skin – it will smudge and rub off.

 Next, make sure the pumpkins are at room temperature.
-If your pumpkins and gourds are too cold, as they warm up condensation will form and the ink won’t stick to the skin.
-Store your pumpkins at room temperature for an hour or so, and then it will be all warmed up.
+If your pumpkins and gourds aren’t too cold, as they warm up condensation will form and the ink won’t stick to the skin.
+Store your pumpkins at room temperature for an hour or so, and then they will be all warmed up.

-That being said, I also made a few that were totally doodled freehand.
+That being said, I also made a few that were totally freehand doodle pumpkins.
 We put on some music and sat down to doodle on the pumpkins.
 You might remember my post about the meditative qualities of zentangles.
 If you haven’t read the post, it’s well worth the read.
 Simply letting your mind wander and doodle is a wonderful way to meditate (without even really trying) and is a great way for kids to unplug.
-So, zentangle gourds are not only delightful to look at, they are good for your soul.
+So, zentangle pumpkins are not only delightful to look at, they are good for your soul too.
 Not too shabby.

 What do you think?
 Will you decorate your pumpkins with markers this year?